sushn09/HotelCheckin/README.md

 ```
 pip install django
 ```
-- Open VS Code or any editor
+- Open VS Code or any text editor
 - Start a project:
 ```
 django-admin startproject <name of your project>